MicrosoftDocs/security/compass/protect-against-ransomware-phase3.md

 Implement relevant security features and rigorously follow software maintenance best practices for computers and applications, prioritizing applications and server/client operating systems directly exposed to Internet traffic and content.

-Internet-exposed endpoints are a common entry vector that provide attackers access to the organization's assets.
+Internet-exposed endpoints are a common entry vector that provides attackers access to the organization's assets.
 Prioritize blocking common OS and application with preventive controls to slow or stop them from executing the next stages.

 ### Program and project member accountabilities